 Economic indicators that characterize today's economy of Montenegro

-Real GDP Growth Rate - 2021 (The European Commission projection)
+Real GDP Growth Rate - 2022 (The Statistical Office of Montenegro)

 |No school and incomplete primary education||1,7||/||/||/||2.1||3,2||9,2||19,2|